KaotoIO/kaoto.io/content/quickstart/_index.md

 Open [http://localhost:8080](http://localhost:8080) to use Kaoto.

+## Upgrading Kaoto

+If this is not your first time running Kaoto, you may need to refresh the version you have downloaded on your computer.

+The following commands will download the latest release:

+`docker pull kaotoio/backend:latest`
+`docker pull kaotoio/frontend:latest`

+If you are an adventurer looking for the nightly version, you can also do:

+`docker pull kaotoio/frontend:nightly`
+`docker pull kaotoio/backend:nightly`

 ## Stop Kaoto

 Always stop the containers when finishing using Kaoto so you don't have containers dangling: